 Travelling with your therapy equipment is now made easier, thanks to ResMed’s device technology.

-Designed to be lightweight and highly portable, ResMed's therapy devices and masks will prove to be an easy travel companion, wherever you go.
-Due to the universal power supply, most ResMed devices can be used all over the world, in the great outdoors and even on an airplane.
-This helps make travelling with your therapy equipment, relaxed, comfortable and easy.
-Just the way it should be.
+Designed to be lightweight and highly portable, ResMed’s therapy devices and masks will prove to be an easy travel companion, wherever you travel.
+Due to their universal power supply, most ResMed devices can be used all over the world, in the great outdoors and even on an Aeroplane.
+This makes travelling with your therapy equipment, relaxed, comfortable and easy.
+Just the way it should be!

 Love to go camping and enjoy the outdoors?
 Now you can, even with your ResMed device.

-In addition, most of our devices operate with an external battery source, called the ResMed Power Station (RPS) II.
+We offer converters for our wide range of products.
+These converters allow you to use your device from a 12V or 24V DC power source in a car, boat or other vehicle that has a suitable battery.
+Most of our devices, including our Ventilators, operate with an external battery source, called the ResMed Power Station (RPS) II.
 It provides backup power in case the mains power fails unexpectedly.
+So even if you’re in a wheelchair, you now have the freedom to go out more without interrupting your therapy.
 Our battery guide provides detailed technical information about using your device with an alternate power supply.

 Perfect for air travel

-Before travelling with your sleep therapy equipment, you should:
+Before travelling with your therapy equipment, you should:

 - At least two weeks prior to travelling, get clearance from the airline to use your device on a flight (if your approval is in the form of a letter, carry a copy with you).